Inria-Empenn/shanoir_downloader/README.md

 ## Install

-It is advised to install the project in [a virtual environment](https://docs.python.org/3/tutorial/venv.html).
+It is advised to install the project in python virtual environment relying either on [venv](https://docs.python.org/3/tutorial/venv.html) or preferably  [(mini)conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+### Installation with pip
 [Install python with pip](https://www.python.org/downloads/) ; then use `pip install .` to install python dependencies.

 Optionally, rename the `.env.example` to `.env` and set the variables (`shanoir_password`, `gpg_recipient`) to your needs.

 *See the "Installing DicomAnonymizer" section if you want to use DicomAnonymizer for the dicom anonymization instead of PyDicom.*

+### Installation with conda
+> [!IMPORTANT]
+> This installation is required if shanoir2bids.py is used

+After installing a (mini)conda distribution type in a terminal  `conda create -f environment.yml` then activate the environment using `conda activate working-env` where `working-env` is the default name of the created environment
 ## Usage

 There are three scripts to download datasets: